Living root bridge: Notable root bridges

 At over 50 m in length, the longest known example of a living root bridge is near the small Khasi town of Pynursla in India, which can be accessed from either the village of Mawkyrnot or Rangthylliang.
 This bridge is known as Rangthylliang bridge.

 There are several examples of double living-root bridges, the most famous being the "Double Decker" root bridge of Nongriat which is estimated to be 200 years old.
 There are three known examples of double-decker bridges with two parallel or nearly parallel spans.
 Two are in the West Jaintia Hills near the villages of Padu and Nongbareh, and one is in Burma Village, in the East Khasi Hills.
 There is also a "Double Decker" (or possibly even "Triple Decker") near the village of Rangthylliang, close to Pynursla.

+In July 2025, Finance Minister Nirmala Sitharaman visited the iconic living root bridge in Siej village, East Khasi Hills district of Meghalaya, a UNESCO‑recognized ecological marvel.
+On the occasion, she praised the community, stating:

+For over a hundred years, you have maintained a culture that respects nature and fosters sustainable mobility—even finding ways to connect across rivers without violating the living trees.At a time when the world is searching for sustainable solutions, the people of Siej have shown what is possible through simple, nature‑aligned practices.
+You have found a way to survive, move, and grow without harming your surroundings.
+It is extraordinary how local indigenous solutions can serve as global examples.

 Other root structures

 The Khasi and Jaiñtia also make several other kinds of structures out of the aerial roots of rubber trees.
 These include ladders and platforms.
 For example, in the village of Kudeng Rim in the West Jaintia Hills, a rubber tree next to a football field has been modified so that its branches can serve as living root bleachers.
 Aerial roots of the tree have been interwoven in the spaces between several branches so that platforms have been created from which villagers can watch football games.